sohaamir/osf_digest/README.md

 # OSF Preprint Digest
-OSF Preprint Digest is a command-line tool that retrieves preprints from the Open Science Framework (OSF) based on specified disciplines and generates concise summaries of the preprints using the BART-large-CNN model.
-The tool allows users to stay updated with the latest research in their fields of interest by providing a digestible overview of recently published preprints.
+OSF Preprint Digest is a command-line tool that retrieves preprints from the Open Science Framework (OSF) based on specified disciplines and generates concise summaries of the preprints using the [BART-large-CNN model](https://huggingface.co/facebook/bart-large-cnn).
+I was surprised to see that there was (to my knowledge at least) no readily available tool which summarises published articles in this way, so I decided to make it myself 🙂

-## Features
-- Retrieve preprints from OSF based on user-specified disciplines
-- Filter preprints published within a specified number of days
-- Generate concise summaries of the preprints using the BART-large-CNN model
-- Save the retrieved preprints as JSON files for further analysis
-- Create CSV files containing the preprint summaries organized by discipline

-## How It Works
+## Functionality
-The OSF Preprint Digest tool retrieves preprints from the Open Science Framework (OSF) based on user-specified disciplines and date range using the OSF API.
-It filters the preprints to include only those with English abstracts, processes the abstracts, and splits them into smaller chunks for better summarization.
-The tool also retrieves citation information for each preprint using the OSF API.
-The retrieved preprints are saved as JSON files for further analysis, and the BART-large-CNN model is used to generate concise summaries of the preprints.
-Finally, the preprint summaries are organized by discipline and saved as CSV files for easy access and review.
+- The tool filters the preprints to include only those with English abstracts, processes the abstracts, and splits them into smaller chunks for better summarization.
+- It also separately retrieves citation information for each preprint including the author list, which is combined with the abstract.
+- The retrieved preprints are saved as JSON files for further analysis, and the BART-large-CNN model is used to generate concise summaries of the preprints.
+- Finally, the preprint summaries are organized by discipline and saved as CSV files for easy access and review.

 ## Installation
 Clone the repository: